Evaluating LLM Agents on Automated Software Analysis Tasks: Conclusion

 \section{Conclusion}

 We introduce the task of automated software analysis and present \benchmark, a benchmark of \benchTotalTasks{} tool-project pairs, together with \analysisagent, a purpose-built agent that achieves \bestVerifiedRate\% verified success.
-Our evaluation across four agent architectures and four LLM backends shows that task-specific architecture provides gains that model scaling alone does not, that self-validated success is unreliable without evidence-based validation, and that tool-side usability (especially Java toolchains) remains a bottleneck that neither stronger models nor better scaffolding fully resolve.
+Our evaluation across four agent architectures and four LLM backends shows that task-specific architecture provides gains that model scaling alone does not, that self-validated success is unreliable without evidence-based validation, and that Java toolchain complexity remains a bottleneck that neither stronger models nor better scaffolding fully resolve.
+These results suggest that LLM agents can substantially reduce the effort required to deploy software-analysis tools, but only when their workflows enforce structure and validate concrete evidence.
+In practice, agent outputs should be validated against concrete artifacts and task-specific criteria before being integrated into CI/CD or developer workflows.